How Much Does It Cost To Lower A Car Or Truck?

 Car Mechanic

-Labor costs for a pro installation of a straightforward install, like swapping stock springs with shorter aftermarket springs, generally average around $300.
+Labor costs for a pro installation of a basic arrangement, like swapping stock springs with shorter aftermarket springs, generally average around $300.

 Of course, if you’re taking a more sophisticated approach to lowering your car or truck, such as using airbag suspension or hydraulic suspension, you’ll pay more for labor.

-These highly advanced lowering systems are more complicated than a basic exchange and will necessitate an extra $500 to $1,500 for the setup.
+These extremely advanced lowering systems are more intricate than a basic exchange and will necessitate an extra $500 to $1,500 for the setup.

 Additional Related Costs When Dropping A Vehicle